 Editor’s Note: Taste of Philly is now closed.
 After a change from Mike’s Taste of Philly to Taste of Philly, the restaurant closed in 2018.
-In December 2018, a new restaurant called Tony’s Al Taglio opened in the location.
+Since December 2018, the space has been occupied by Tony’s of West Reading.

 Every major city has a food that it is famous for.
 Buffalo has wings.
 Kansas City and Memphis have barbecue.
 New York has pizza.
 New Orleans has po’ boys.
 Even Reading, the Pretzel City, has its own.

 In nearby Philadelphia, it’s all about the cheesesteaks.
 Ask 500 Philadelphians where to find the best steaks in town and you’re likely to get 500 different answers (none of them being Pat’s or Geno’s).

 If you live in Berks County, you already know that you don’t have to drive an hour away for a mouthwatering cheesesteak.
 I’m admittedly biased, but I would put Berks County’s offerings up against Philadelphia’s anytime.

 And there is no more appropriate place in Greater Reading to get a taste of Philly than Mike’s Taste of Philly in West Reading.

 Mike’s began serving Philly favorites in 2012, taking over the former Yellow Submarine restaurant along 5th Avenue, just off Delaney Circle.

 Jerseys and memorabilia from all of Philadelphia’s professional sports teams adorn the walls of the shop, and if there’s a game happening, you can bet it’s on in the small dining area.
 Even though there was plenty of seating the two of us, we opted to take our meals home on this day.